20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 2: Bird Dog

-The bird dog exercise targets both the lower back and the core muscles, specifically the multifidus muscle,
+The bird dog exercise targets both the lower back and the core muscles, specifically the multifidus muscle.
+It targets the back extensors and offers core engagement while also helping with balance.

 1. Begin on all fours with your hands directly beneath your shoulders and knees beneath your hips.